All about Anatolian Shepherd – Breed Characteristics and Features

 Temperament

-The Anatolian Shepherd is a highly intelligent and independent creature that considers itself the alpha male.
-Since they are herding dogs by nature, they have fast reflexes and the ability to make decisions on their own.
+The Anatolian Shepherd is a highly intelligent and independent dog that considers itself the alpha male.
+Since they are herding or livestock guardian dogs by nature, they have fast reflexes and the ability to make decisions on their own.

 Some people believe that Anatolian Shepherds are not affectionate creatures and therefore do not make good pets.
 However, that is not true, the Anatolian shepherd merely shows their love in different ways than most dogs.
 While it is true that these dogs do not enjoy cuddling nor stick to their owners like Velcro, they do show their love by protecting and guarding their owners.